-There will also be a drinks reception, and the chance to mingle with fellow guests and contributors to the report.
+After our panel discussions, there will be a drinks reception and the chance to mingle with fellow guests and contributors to the report.

 Location details for the venue can be found here or downloaded as a pdf from this webpage.

-This project is part of our 2018-19 Identities & Belonging series.
+This project is part of our 2018-19 series on Identities & Belonging.